Thanks to a tiny and cute miracle joining our family 11 weeks ago, I have acquired some totally badass superpowers:

 As a freelancer, I get no benefits.
 Zero, zilch, zip, nil, nought, nothing.

-The best starting place to see if your employer provides any relevant benefits is to check your employee handbook, or email the HR person that you trust the most.
+The best starting place to see if your employer provides any relevant benefits is to check your employee handbook, or email the HR person you trust the most.

 7. Make do with what you already have